-One of the fundamentals of singing is learning how to effectively sing in your “chest voice”.
+One of the fundamental skills of singing is effectively using your “chest voice”.

-Singing in your chest voice can be done.
-It is also possible to access this voice through exercises that focus on lower pitches.
-Also at louder volume (but not too much!), and using the [ah] vowel primarily (secondarily the [e] and [oh], and finally the [i] and [oo]).
-When an exercise is constructed of these 3 elements, and the closer muscle is not angry or totally confused, the muscle responds to the exercise in a more automatic way and we feel and hear the texture of sound commonly referred to as chest voice.
+Singing in your chest voice can, and should, be done for a healthy voice.
+But how?
+Sing exercises that focus on lower pitches, in a slightly loud volume (but not too much!), and using the [ah] vowel primarily.
+When an exercise is constructed of these 3 elements (low pitches, louder volume, open vowels) the muscle responds to the exercise in an automatic way and we feel and hear the texture of sound commonly referred to as chest voice.
+Do it a little bit every day and you’ll see progress!
 Try these vocal warm-ups!